pyarn-ai/awesome-chatgpt-prompts/README.md

 size_categories:
 - 100K<n<1M
 ---
-<p>This repository contains a copy of a dataset originally sourced from `https://huggingface.co/datasets/fka/awesome-chatgpt-prompts`.
+<p>This repository contains a copy of a dataset originally sourced from fka/awesome-chatgpt-prompts datasets on huggingface.co.
 The data is provided here for convenience, accessibility, and analysis purposes.<p>
 <p align="center"><h1>🧠 Awesome ChatGPT Prompts [CSV dataset]</h1></p>

 This is a Dataset Repository of **Awesome ChatGPT Prompts**